codists/English-In-CS-Books/u.md

 WiFi is now ubiquitous and either supplements traditional Ethernet networks or exists by itself(《Operating System Concepts》第 737 页)。

+# uni-("词根")

+- having one only, single(一个，单个)

+# unidirectional

+- unidirectional: uni-("one") + directional

+adj. moving or operating in a single direction(单向的)。

+- 示例

+Traditionally, these requests have been scheduled according to a unidirectional-elevator (C-SCAN) algorithm that exploits the order in which requests are inserted in and removed from the lists(《Operating System Concepts》第 811 页)。

 # unleash

 - leash：laxus("loose", 参考 lax)